Skip to contents

 While this is a relatively limited attack vector, you should still take care to prevent XSS vulnerabilities in your app.
 An important mitigation is to sanitize user inputs before rendering them in the UI (e.g., using htmltools::htmlEscape()).

-Multi‑process deployments: share state store & key
+Multi‑process deployments: share state store, key, and policy

 When you run multiple Shiny R processes (e.g., multiple workers, Shiny Server Pro, RStudio Connect, Docker/Kubernetes replicas, or any non‑sticky load balancer), you must ensure that:

-• All workers share the same state key (e.g., read from environment variable; by default, a random key is generated per client instance which is then not shared)
+• All workers share the same state key (e.g., read from environment variable; by default, a random key is generated per client instance which is then not shared);

 This is because during the authorization code + PKCE flow, ‘shinyOAuth’ creates an encrypted “state envelope” which is stored in a cache (the state_store) and echoed back via the state query parameter.
 The envelope is sealed with AES‑GCM using your state_key.
 If the callback lands on a different worker than the one that initiated login, that worker must be able to both read the cached entry and decrypt the envelope using the same key.
 If workers have different keys, decryption will fail and the login flow will abort with a state error.